SamuelSlavka/zk-wallet/README.md

 ### A client-server framework for mobile wallet that will utilize zk-SNARKs as a storage optimization technique.

+## Initial setup
+For each file ending with .dist create file with the same name with the same contents, but without .dist ending.
+Afterwadrs replace all REPLACEME values with your prefered configuration.

 ## Server setup
 #### build docker and compile zokratess program
     make init